 A Reverse Mortgage Can Also Give You Increased Income

 If you are older and have substantial equity in your home, a reverse mortgage can give you a valuable supplemental source of retirement income.
 You can receive this income based on the equity that you have built up over the years in your home—without having to repay the reverse mortgage during your life.
 The amount of the monthly payment you receive from a reverse mortgage depends on four factors:

-- The interest rate charged by the lender
+- the interest rate charged by the lender; and